NIOS Sociology 331 Solved Paper’ October 2017

-6. What is an empirical method?
+6. What is an empirical method in social research?
 2

 Ans.
 The empirical method refers to the collection of data from the field.
 The facts of social life are studied and described as they exist.
 The techniques used in this method are observation, survey, experimental, case studies.

 7. How do you differentiate between primary and secondary cooperation?
 2